maralgame/DataScience_Portfolio/IBM_DataScienceCertification/README.md

-# Folder includes all code and projects generated during my certification on Data Science by IBM.
+# Code and deliverables generated in my certification on Data Science by IBM.

 ## Contents
 **DAP_L2_DataWrangling_Python.ipynb:** Jupyter Notebook that describes the process of data wrangling with Python.
 How to Handle missing values, correct data format and standardize and normalize data